jcstang/liri-node-app/README.md

 ## Overview
 App is a command line tool, using node to run a file, command, and search term.
+What makes me exited about this project is how clean my start file ended up being.
+I wanted to utilize helper functions.

 ## Tech used in the project
 * Node.js